 And that was just the beginning; he had just opened Pandora's box.
 What he did to unburden himself was now a huge burden on me.
 My now stress-filled brain and body turned from trusting my husband to danger and high alert.
 So discovery and verification set in with his every word and action under scrutiny.
 In an instant, fear had changed my thinking.
 I saw something I could never unsee and now knew something I could never unknow.
 He was attached to another woman, and I was left stunned and rejected.
 Fear became a stranglehold around my neck.

 Cheating, Lies, and Discovery

-Sadly for me, my husband's first disclosure was no disclosure; it was just lies, and stories he had convinced himself of that justified his yet-to-be-revealed actions.
-It was not thought out and came at me as a verbal assault.
+Sadly for me, my husband's first disclosure was no disclosure; it was just lies, and stories he had convinced himself of that justified his yet-to-be-revealed unfaithful actions.
+It was not thought out and came at me as an emotional and verbal assault.
 Perhaps he could no longer contain his moral dissonance of being an adulterer.
 Yet that night, he held onto the lie that he was not and had not cheated on me.

 When I discovered he was cheating and lying about it, the naive trust I had had in my husband left, never to return.
 Instead, I have grown my self-trust, confidence in my intuition, trust that I will be OK regardless of what he does or doesn't do, trust that I create my future, and not rely on him or someone else to do it for me.
 I now have a far more grown-up trust based on reality, self-love, and a solid foundation.
 I remind myself often that I am safe now.
-The cheating happened in the past, and it is not happening now.
+One way I keep safe is to remind myself that the cheating happened in the past, and is not happening now.